devnoname120/google-play-book-downloader/README.md

 # Usage

-- Open `google-play-book-downloader.mjs` and edit the following constants:
+- Open `google-play-book-downloader-pdf.mjs` and edit the following constants:
     - `BOOK_ID`: the ID of the book.
 You can find it in the URL to the book page.
 Example: `BwCMEAAAQBAJ`
     - `FETCH_OPTIONS`: the headers and cookies that are necessary to send requests on your behalf.
 Here is how to get
       it: